-LEAs are planning summer programming, tutoring, extended day programs, wrap-around services, and the purchasing of instructional materials to support the acceleration of learning and social-emotional development.
+LEAs are planning summer programming, in combination with tutoring, extended day programs, wrap-around services, and the purchasing of instructional materials, to support the acceleration of learning and social-emotional development.
 In addition, funds will be used to provide professional learning to support the staff who work directly with homeless and migrant students.